sahibou/spring_security_gamma/README.md

 ### spring data extension
 SecurityEvaluationContextExtension can be used to have principal id in spring data to check user info ~?

+### Multithreading
+Security context (spring security) is managed on a thread level, so if you create a new thread its lost.
+To not loose it use DelegatingSecurityContextRunnable to create a new thread.